 You don’t need to be too precise with timing

-For example, if you are going on a trip and you are trying to hit low season as long as you are in low season, depending the country you are going, whether it’s the southern hemisphere or the northern hemisphere, but if you are hitting between January and March, that is probably lower peak session here in the northern hemisphere, so it really doesn’t matter if you go on February or March.
+For example, if you are going on a trip, and you are trying to hit low season as long as you are in low season, depending on the country you are going, whether it’s the southern hemisphere or the northern hemisphere, but if you are hitting between January and March, that is probably lower peak session here in the northern hemisphere, so it really doesn’t matter if you go on February or March.

 The external conditions

 In either case, the next kind of condition that I want to talk about are the external conditions or kind of weather conditions or the road conditions.

 As you are looking at this stock, there’s other things and factors that you have to take a look at.
 The same thing with the market, as we look into the market, you are looking at multiple factors and conditions.

 For example, right now we have the interest rate that is going on, and that is happening.
 The Fed is scared to raise interest rates, so we have these conditions that are happening.
 We also have global conditions that are happening.
 We have negative interest rates with Japan and many other countries.
 We have banks that are kind of in that defaulting stage.
 We have countries in that defaulting stage.